texnoforge/wopeditor/docs/intro.md

 recognize the symbol from user input.

-Entire alphabets of symbols with names, meanings, and graphical representations can be created including models to recognize individual symbols drawn by users in real-time (once it's done).
+Entire alphabets of symbols with names, meanings, and graphical representations can be created and shared including models to recognize individual symbols drawn by users in real-time.

 Please see [TexnoMagic] library which provides technical implementation.

-## Planned Features
+## Features

 ### UI

-* create new alphabets and symbols
+* create, edit, save, and load TexnoMagic alphabets and symbols
-* draw symbols using mouse and save to files
+* draw symbols using mouse (or other pointing/touch device) and save to files
 * train symbol models which can be used to recognize user drawn symbols
+* visual previews of symbol models
+* TODO: test real-time symbol recognition
 * browse and preview symbols loaded from disk
 * easily open relevant files in file manager

-### mods
+### mods / community

-* show and download mods from [wop.mod.io]
+* WiP: show and download mods from [wop.mod.io]
 * export symbols/alphabets to zip files/[wop.mod.io]

 ### code

+* written in Godot Engine's native GDScript which is easy to work with (python-ish)
-* code is split into small files arranged in a sustainable modular structure including UI
+* UI code is split into small files arranged in a sustainable modular structure
-* clean reusable UI code for loading and displaying alphabets/symbols/drawings from disk
-* separate `texnomagic` module to easily interface and work with symbol/alphabet data on disk - logic separate from UI
-* `wopeditor` module can be imported locally but it's also ready be packaged using `setuptools` for PyPI, using `PyInstaller` for Windows, and using native packaging tools for linux distros
+* integration with [TexnoMagic] through JSON-RPC over TCP (TexnoMagic client)

 * **more**